andreas-kupries/aktive/doc/ref/sink_writer.md

 Writes image to the DST channel, serialized with the AKTIVE raw format.

+This operator is __strict__ in its single input.
+The computed pixels are not materialized.
+They are immediately saved to the destination channel.

 |Parameter|Type|Default|Description|
 |:---|:---|:---|:---|
 |into|channel||Destination channel the image data is written to|